 Install: Android (Free)

-All set to try out some cool new Google apps?
+All set to try out some These Best Google apps?

-There are some more unknown Google apps out there but most of them are aimed at businesses or enterprises and from the consumer point of view, these are no doubt the best lesser-known Google apps.
+There are some more unknown Google apps out there but most of them are aimed at businesses or enterprises.
+From the consumer point of view, these are no doubt the best lesser-known Google apps.
 So, try them out and let us know your favorite app in the comments section below.